 Good-value Italian restaurant that's in an old bank and the bill for their old-skool fayre won't break it.

-Formerly called Avanti, it might be less-authentic sounding but it's definitely Italian, definitely.
+Formerly called Avanti, it might now be less authentic sounding but it's definitely Italian, definitely.

 Nepalese restaurant but with all of your high-street Indian favourites if you're a bit more Calcutta than Kathmandu.

-Promptly promoted over a larger and lairy party, it pays to pitch up as polite and not partly pie-eyed although there's some work to be done to pip the one in Sheringham, sorry.
+Promptly promoted over a larger and lairy party, it pays to pitch up as polite and not partly pie-eyed although there's some work to be done in the kitchen to pip the one in Sheringham, sorry.

 In the time-honoured tradition of toffs at the top, the housing up and around Strathearn Terrace really is rather fancy.
 Two imposing churches would once have provided the services on a Sunday on such subjects as a Young Adam & Eve although other parables were available.